better-internet/radworks-docs/docs/using-radicle/creating-patches.md

 ![New Patch][np]

-First, make your changes and commit them locally.
-Next, package them as a patch by creating an annotated git tag:
+First, make your changes and commit them locally to a branch.
+Next, mark them as a patch by creating an annotated git tag:

 `git tag --annotate radicle-patch/<name>`